harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

 :::info

-GitOps Clusters with IAM roles can be created only for a GitOps Agent installed in Amazon EKS.
+GitOps clusters with IAM roles can be created only for a GitOps Agent installed in Amazon EKS.

 :::